-We recommend the use of TNF inhibitors (infliximab, adalimumab, and certolizumab pegol) to induce remission in patients with moderate-to-severe Crohn's disease who have not responded to conventional therapy (strong recommendation, moderate-quality evidence).
+We recommend the use of TNF inhibitors [infliximab, adalimumab, and certolizumab pegol] to induce remission in patients with moderate-to-severe Crohn's disease who have not responded to conventional therapy [strong recommendation, moderate-quality evidence].

-Monoclonal antibodies directed against TNF- α are fast-acting and potent anti-inflammatory agents.
+Monoclonal antibodies directed against TNF- $\alpha$ are fast-acting and potent anti-inflammatory agents.
 Anti-TNF therapies approved for the treatment of CD include infliximab, adalimumab, and certolizumab pegol [the latter is not approved in the European Union for CD, but is commercially available in Switzerland and Russia].
-Infliximab is a chimeric mouse-human IgG1 monoclonal antibody administered intravenously at a dose of 5 mg/kg at 0, 2, and 6 weeks during induction and every 8 weeks thereafter.
-Adalimumab is a fully humanized IgG1 monoclonal antibody given subcutaneously (SC) at a dose of 160 mg and then 80 mg 2 weeks after induction, followed by 40 mg SC every 2 weeks.

-Certolizumab pegol is a PEGylated Fab fragment against TNF- α self-administered SC at a dose of 400 mg at weeks 0, 2, and 4, followed by 400 mg every 4 weeks thereafter.
+Infliximab is a chimeric mouse-human immunoglobulin [Ig] G1 monoclonal antibody administered intravenously at a dose of 5 mg/kg at 0, 2, and 6 weeks during induction and every 8 weeks thereafter.
+Adalimumab is a fully humanised IgG1 monoclonal antibody given subcutaneously [SC] at a dose of 160 mg, and then 80 mg 2 weeks after induction, followed by 40 mg SC every 2 weeks.
+Certolizumab pegol is a PEGylated Fab fragment against TNF- $\alpha$ , self-administered SC at a dose of 400 mg at Weeks 0, 2, and 4, followed by 400 mg every 4 weeks thereafter.

-Data on anti-TNF agents versus placebo [infliximab, adalimumab, and certolizumab pegol] from several metaanalyses of RCTs62-64 support their efficacy for induction of clinical remission [RR: 1.6; 95% CI: 1.17-2.36] and clinical response [RR: 1.43; 95% CI: 1.17-1.73] [Supplementary Material, SoF Table 8] in patients who did not achieve adequate response or were intolerant to corticosteroids and/or immunosuppressants.
-Limited endoscopic data were available for the induction period; two studies showed a non-significant trend towards enhanced mucosal healing [RR: 3.25; 95% CI: 0.53-19.8]^{65,66}.
-However, the evidence was downgraded due to imprecision.
-Data on clinical remission were highly heterogeneous [I2 = 63%], while data on endoscopic improvement were affected by high imprecision due to the low number of patients included in the meta-analysis [n = 35].
-Data on PRO response and remission, biochemical and radiologic improvement, and quality of life are insufficient.
+Data on anti-TNF agents versus placebo [infliximab, adalimumab, and certolizumab pegol] from several meta-analyses of RCTs62-64 support their efficacy for induction of clinical remission [RR: 1.6; 95% CI: 1.17-2.36] and clinical response [RR: 1.43; 95% CI: 1.17-1.73] [Supplementary Material, SoF Table 8, available as Supplementary data at ECCO-JCC online] in patients who did not achieve adequate response or were intolerant to corticosteroids and/ or immunosuppressants.
+Limited endoscopic data were available for the induction period; two studies showed a non-significant trend towards enhanced mucosal healing [RR: 3.25; 95% CI: 0.53-19.8].65,66 However, the evidence was downgraded due to imprecision.
+Data on clinical remission were highly heterogeneous $[I^2 = 63\%]$ , and data on endoscopic improvement were affected by high imprecision due to the low number of patients included in the meta-analysis [n = 35].
+Data on patient-reported outcomes [PRO] response and remission, biochemical and radiological improvement, and quality of life are insufficient.
 There was no difference in terms of AEs [RR: 0.99; 95% CI: 0.90-1.08].

 The choice of anti-TNF agent depends on patient preference, availability, cost, and accessibility.
-However, in a 2015 network meta-analysis, pairwise comparison revealed that infliximab with AZA [OR: 3.1; 95% CI: 1.4-7.7] and adalimumab monotherapy [OR: 2.1; 95% CI: 1-4.6] were superior to certolizumab pegol for induction of remission67.
+However, in a 2015 network meta-analysis, pairwise comparison revealed that infliximab with AZA [OR: 3.1; 95% CI: 1.4-7.7] and adalimumab monotherapy [OR: 2.1; 95% CI: 1-4.6] were superior to certolizumab pegol for induction of remission.

 The timing of introduction of biologic agents is a matter of debate.
-It has been suggested that patients presenting with poor prognostic factors [e.g. fistulizing perianal disease, extensive disease, deep ulcerations, complicated phenotype] would benefit from the early introduction of anti-TNF to achieve a reduced risk of surgery, hospitalization, or development of disease-related complications15.
-Furthermore, anti-TNF agents might be more effective if introduced earlier [in the first 2 years] in disease course68-72, although these results are based on post-hoc analyses from clinical trials.
+It has been suggested that patients presenting with poor prognostic factors [e.g. fistulising perianal disease, extensive disease, deep ulcerations, complicated phenotype] would benefit from the early introduction of anti-TNF to achieve a reduced risk of surgery, hospitalisation, or development of disease-related complications.
+Furthermore, anti-TNF agents might be more effective if introduced earlier [in the first 2 years] in disease course,68-72 although these results are based on post-hoc analyses from clinical trials.

-We suggest against the combination of adalimumab and thiopurines over adalimumab alone to achieve clinical remission and response (weak recommendation, moderate-quality evidence).
+We suggest against the combination of adalimumab and thiopurines over adalimumab alone to achieve clinical remission and response [weak recommendation, moderatequality evidence].